1 Quick demo

 Let’s skip the explanations and start coding in D3 right now.
-Why?
-So you can see the benefits and know what you’re working toward when you get stuck in the weeds.
-Then we’ll go back and start learning step by step.
+Then we’ll go back and learn step by step.
 In this chapter we will work in the JavaScript Console (help).

 1.1 Get ready